apache/trafficcontrol/docs/source/development/traffic_ops.rst

 Development Configuration
 --------------------------
 To incorporate any custom :ref:`to-datasource-ext` during development set your ``PERL5LIB`` environment variable with any number of colon-separated directories with the understanding that the ``PERL5LIB`` search order is from left to right through this list.
 Once Perl locates your custom route or Perl package/class it 'pins' on that class or Mojolicious Route and doesn't look any further, which allows for the developer to override Traffic Ops functionality.

+.. [#perltest] As a symptom of large portions of Traffic Ops being rewritten in Go and subsequently abandoned in Perl (or superseded by something like Traffic Portal), the Perl tests have neither passed nor even been run in a good long while.